makomweb/neo4j-tutorial/README.md

 # Neo4j Tutorial

-## Open the Neo4j browser
+## Steps

+1. run `docker composer up -d`
-Open your browser on `http://localhost:7474`
+2. open your browser on `http://localhost:7474/browser`
+3. use the credentials from the `.env` file to login

-Run `:play start` to open the tutorial page
+4. type `:play start` in the interactive window to open the tutorial page

 ## Open a bash on the container